zwyhahaha/zwyhahaha.github.io/about.md

 ### About this blog

 I started this blog inspired by Ariana Tang, whose blog is thoughtful and well worth-reading.
-Here, I typically log my technical write-ups and reading notes here.
+Here, I typically log my technical write-ups and reading notes.
 Occasionally, I share some practical tips and life experiences.
 It would be a great pleasure if you found some of my posts useful!